Ichunjo/vs-stubs/README.md

 ╭─ Options ─────────────────────────────────────────────────────────────────────╮
-│ --template  -T        Export blank template; excludes existing plugins unless │ │                       --load or --add is used.                                │ │ --check     -C        Check for new plugins or new plugin signatures.         │ │ --update    -U        Update the current stubs from the input.                │ │ --help                Show this message and exit.                             │ ╰───────────────────────────────────────────────────────────────────────────────╯ ╭─ I/O options ─────────────────────────────────────────────────────────────────╮
+│ --template  -T        Export blank template; excludes existing plugins unless │ │                       --load or --add is used.                                │ │ --help                Show this message and exit.                             │ ╰───────────────────────────────────────────────────────────────────────────────╯ ╭─ I/O options ─────────────────────────────────────────────────────────────────╮